RobGrimm/PyPatPho/README.md

 ```

 If you don't have access to CELEX, you can use the MRC database, which is free to download [here](http://ota.oucs.ox.ac.uk/headers/1054.xml).
-The 'MRC_extract_phon_data.py' script will open the Word_data.xls file found on this page and automatically converts the phonemic representations to the CELEX phoneme inventory and create a pickled dictionary for further use.
+The 'MRC_extract_phon_data.py' script will open the Word_data.xls file found on this page and automatically converts the phonemic representations to the CELEX phoneme inventory.
+It will create a pickled dictionary for further use -- see the 'visualize_examples.py' script for an example of how it should be used together with the PatPho class.

-An example of use for the pickled dictionary can be found in the 'visualize_examples.py' script.

 # Contributors

 Robert Grimm

 Stéphan Tulkens